-As the main headquarters for the Morris County Parks Commission, this 127-acre arboretum is a part of Patriots’ Path, a 35-mile stretch of hiking, biking and equestrian trails that run from East Hanover all the way to Washington Township.
+A part of Patriots’ Path in the 127-acre arboretum is a 35-mile stretch of hiking, biking and equestrian trails that run from East Hanover all the way to Washington Township.
 The Getting to Know Us Stroll lasts 30 minutes and takes you through the Great Lawn (home to outdoor summer concerts), past the mansion and the rose gardens.
 Be sure to do some bird watching at the Belvedere, too.
-The self-guided tour ends near the Branching Out Garden, where the kids get their hands dirty during scheduled classes.

 274 Old Short Hills Rd., Short Hills

 This spot is located along 2,110 acres of South Mountain Reservation.
 Visitors take in stunning examples of architecture, statues and ceramic works of art alongside beautiful greenery.
 Stroll past blooming cherry blossom trees or watch butterflies feed on agapanthuses and peonies.
 Chickens, geese and goats may want to mingle during your visit.
-Drop by at twilight for a magical guided tour (check the calendar for dates).
+(Reopens May 5, 2023)

 Grounds for Sculpture